ytakefuji/IoT/README.md

 </pre>
 ---------------------------
 ---------------------------
-gmail unread messages
+Assignment: gmail unread messages
-Assignment:
 <pre>
 gmailcheck.py is to indicate the number of unread messages in gmail.
-Modify gmailcheck.py to light up LEDs depending on given number.
+Modify gmailcheck.py to blink LEDs depending on given number.
+Arduino NANO can be used.
+HINT: use pylibftdi for communications with NANO
+HINT:
 </pre>
 ---------------------------